tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/update-entity.md

 </entry>
 ```

-See [Overview](overview.md) for more details on entities and how they relate to paths.
+See the [Overview](overview.md) for more details on entities and how they relate to paths.

 ## Response
  The response includes an HTTP status code and a set of response headers.